All Episodes

 Well, I certainly think that we are at war with those who would commit terrorist attacks and who would corrupt the Islamic faith in the way that they do to try to justify their terrorist actions.

-Holder did do that, but he was reluctant to do it, and it may even be that he accidentally did it and didn't intend to.
+And it may even be that he accidentally did it and didn't intend to.

-It was Obama who said at the U.N. the future must not belong to those who slander the prophet.
+It was Obama who said at the UN, the future must not belong to those who slander the prophet.

 Okay, back to the phones, not back.

-We're gonna start with the phones.
+We're going to start with the phones.

-You're gonna start my hometown.
+You're going to start my hometown.

-Cabe Girardo, Missouri, this is Jim, and welcome, sir, to the EIB network.
+And welcome, sir, to the EIB Network.

 Hello.